-One version of this strategy is suggested by Alvin Plantinga in the optional reading:
+One version of this strategy is suggested by the contemporary philosopher Alvin Plantinga:

 a more

 traditional line of thought is indicated by St. Augustine, who attributes much of the evil we find to Satan or to Satan and his cohorts.
 Satan, so the traditional doctrine goes, is a mighty nonhuman spirit who, along with many other angels, was created long before God created man.
 Unlike most of his colleagues, Satan rebelled against God and has since been wreaking whatever havoc he can.
 The result is natural evil.
 So the natural evil we find is due to free actions of nonhuman spirits.